Aedan McGrath: Early life and priesthood

-McGrath was born in Drumcondra, Dublin on the 22 January 1906, to William a Barrister and Gertrude McGrath, both from County Down.
+McGrath was born in Drumcondra, Dublin on 22 January 1906, to William a Barrister and Gertrude McGrath, both from County Down.
 He entered the Missionary Society of St. Columban (Maynooth Mission to China) and was ordained priest in 1929.
 In 1930, he was sent as a missionary to Tsigngiany in North China, to work on behalf of the Legion of Mary.
 He was first stationed at a parish in T'sien Kiang, and his work led to the development of six branches of the legion.
 McGrath was removed by the Japanese during WWII, but in 1947 was commissioned to develop the lay apostolate through the Legion.
 His work was opposed by the communists who were at that time consolidating political control of the country.
 Over the following years, McGrath set up branches in Shanghai, Beijing, Tiensin, Canton, Kweiling, and Hongkong.
 He was working in Chunking when the Communists took control of that city and McGrath was prohibited from further action, although he then returned to Shanghai and continued his mission.